Top 10 Pie Recipes to Celebrate Pie Day

 - 1 lb Eye of Round

 - 1 Tbsp Olive Oil (Wild Mushroom & Sage recommended)

 - 1 envelope Lipton onion soup mix

 - 1 envelope McCormick Beef Gravy mix

 - 1 Tbsp Poultry Seasoning

-Bake until potatoes are lightly browned, 10 to 15 minutes.
+- Bake until potatoes are lightly browned, 10 to 15 minutes at 400 degrees.

 For dessert you must try my Mama’s Apple Pie with Cheddar Cheese Crust.
 If you are not sure about the cheddar cheese crust, you can totally leave it out and always go for the “a la mode” option; which is always a big hit on this pie.
 I have had a lot of feedback on this post about the cheese, and you either love it or hate.
 I personally love it, but being a born and bred southern gal, I find that it is not far off from a cheese straw.
 Which cheese straws make their way into every wedding and shower ever hosted south of the Mason- Dixon line, LOL!
 So they are kind of a staple in these parts.